Horbenkodev/hugo-blog/content/posts/how-to-create-saas-mvp/index.md

 There are different methods of gathering feedback from users.
 Among the most popular ways, we should mention customer interviews, surveys, social media questionnaires, email contact forms, usability tests, and analytic metrics.

-For getting the most comprehensive overview, we can advise you to combine different methods of gathering feedback.
-Such an approach will help you to reach the widest audience possible and will allow users to choose the most comfortable way for them to share their opinion with you.
+To get the most comprehensive overview, we can advise you to combine different methods of gathering feedback.
+Such an approach will help you to reach the widest audience possible and will allow users to choose the most comfortable way for them to share their opinions with you.

 ## Feature prioritization for your MVP
 As we’ve already mentioned above, when you are planning to build a minimum viable product, you need to define the features that you will create and offer to early users.
 To facilitate this task for you, we’ve prepared some short descriptions of the most popular approaches to feature prioritization.